The classic way to glue a gingerbread house together is to use royal icing, which is a decorator icing that dries hard and acts as an edible glue.

 To store the icing, press a piece of plastic wrap over the surface of the icing to prevent any air from getting in.
 This will keep the icing from drying out.

 The wet towel will keep the surface of the icing from drying out.
+But if you’re going to be away from your decorating for a while, put it in the fridge.

 If you’re wondering about whether you can use regular icing to make gingerbread houses, click for an article that I wrote about that.